• Skip to main content

 • Garlic-y Oil and Vinegar Dressing - Add 1 - 2 teaspoons of garlic powder or use 1 to 2 large-ish garlic cloves, finely minced.

-How do you store homemade Coleslaw Dressing?
+How do you store this dressing?

 Store the coleslaw dressing in a lidded container, like a Mason jar, in the refrigerator.
 Keeps for up to one month.
 Shake well before use.

-• Jalapeno Lime Vinaigrette
+• Chipotle Lime Crema

-Sweet and Spicy Coleslaw Dressing
+Sweet Vinegar and Oil Dressing

-Oil and Vinegar Coleslaw Dressing
+Homemade Vinegar Coleslaw Dressing

-If you crave a bold coleslaw dressing sans mayo, this Oil and Vinegar Coleslaw Dressing is it.
+If you crave a bold coleslaw dressing sans mayo, this Vinegar Coleslaw Dressing is it.
 Slightly sweet and jalapeno spicy, and rounded out with a lovely tang from vinegar; this is the perfect dressing to liven up coleslaw.

 5 from 3 votes